hudson-and-thames/mlfinlab/docs/source/portfolio_optimisation/hierarchical_risk_parity.rst

     have -1 at the 3rd and 5th index.
 By default, a list of 1s will be initialised if no custom input is specified.

     |h4| Different Linkage Methods |h4_|
     HRP, by default, uses the single-linkage clustering algorithm.
-(See the tip under the HCAA algorithm for more details.)
+(See the tip under the HERC algorithm for more details.)